All Episodes

 But I've also learned from some of my other contacts that there's a lot of increased retail demand right now that's unusual compared to the central bank demand that has driven it, you know, up until the last couple of months.

-So, what's your take on what's driving this right now?
+So what's your take on what's driving this right now?

 I mean, the anchor in all this chaos is that the central banks have bought record amounts of gold from 2022 through present day.

-And uh I know you don't have time to listen to all the podcasts I do, but I think I was one of the first that said the run to gold has begun.
+And I know you don't have time to listen to all the podcasts I do, but I think I was one of the first that said the run to gold has begun.

-And that was in the $2,000 range or before 1800 because of central bank buying.
+And that was in the $2,000 range or before 1,800.

-I said that the run to gold goes like this.
+Because of central bank buying, they said that the run to gold goes like this.

 It starts off as a soft walk and then a normal walk and then a brisk walk and then a light jog, full jog, small run, full run, and an all-out sprint.